How to Find Customers on Reddit with Social Listening

 • Blog Post Topics

-How many keywords you decide to track is up to you.
-Personally, I have about 20 that I track per website where social listening is in the marketing strategy.
+The number of keywords you decide to track is up to you.
+I track about 20 per website where social listening is in the marketing strategy.

 It's critical to keep your tracked keywords up to date.
-Make sure to add to your original list, but also don't be afraid to remove a keyword if it's not getting you the results you're looking for.
+Make sure to add to your original list, but don't be afraid to remove a keyword if it's not getting you the results you're looking for.
+Your keyword list isn't static.
+As your business grows, make sure to update it to reflect new products, services, or industry trends.

-One thing that you probably know about Reddit is that folks on the platform don't really like blatant self-promotion.
-So when you are linking to your website or suggesting your product, the way that you do it determines if you get tons of website traffic and potential customers, or get downvoted into oblivion.
+You probably know one thing about Reddit: folks on the platform don’t like blatant self-promotion.
+So, when you’re linking to your website or suggesting your product, the way that you do it determines if you get tons of website traffic and potential customers, or get downvoted into oblivion.

 Here's what works for me:

-• Don't be lazy: Don't just drop your link, but write a thoughtful response.
+• Don't be lazy: Write a thoughtful response, and don't just drop your link.
 Remember that folks posting on Reddit are often asking their community for help, so give it!
 Be kind, and you'll be rewarded.

 • Plug something free: Although product plugs also work, you'll get called out for self-promotion much less if you are linking to a blog post or a free trial of your product.
 If your website content is good, these visitors end up trusting you and some will convert to paying customers.